 The final main ingredient is freshly diced avocado.
 I cut the avocado in half, then peel the skin off (if the skin doesn’t easily peel off, it’s probably not ripe).
 Once the skin is off I lay it flat, cut it horizontally in half, then dice.
-See the image above.
-This will give you mostly uniform pieces for the salad.

 Assembling The Salad